holleland/VariabilityOnSvalbard/readme.md

 containing the results from the bootstrap and Monte Carlo used in the paper.
 However, if you run your own, these will be replaced.
 More on this below.
-The *Animations* folder will be filled up with .png files when running the *R/5\_making\_animations.R* script, but to make the animations from this, you can use the included *Animations/making\_gif.bat* file if your operating system is MS Windows.
-The bat-script uses the ffmpeg software.
+The *Animations* folder will be filled up with .png files when running the *R/5\_making\_animations.R* script, but to make the gif files, I use the ffmpeg software for MS Windows.

 The likelihood for the parametric volatility is implmented using the [TMB package](https://github.com/kaskr/adcomp/wiki), which requires a